 First off, let’s take a very basic look at what makes up each side of social media.

-Aspects of Organic Social
+Aspects of Organic Social media

 - Posting regular, quality content